Mr. Thomas Oxley, F.R.H.S.

 The Stocksbridge Liberal Women's organisation.
 They look to be stood outside Moorland Rest.

-slightly different to the previous photo
+slightly different to the previous photo, Stocksbridge Liberal Women's group

 The gentleman at the back in the hat could be Mr. Oxley. unknown date